M.S., Computer Science Bio/Cheminformatics Option

 Total Course Credits: 18

-The dissertation will be supervised by faculty from the Computer Science Department along with appropriate multidisciplinary faculty (which may include Biological Sciences, Mathematical Sciences, and Chemistry).
+The dissertation will be supervised by faculty from the Miner School of Computer & Information Sciences along with appropriate multidisciplinary faculty (which may include Biological Sciences, Mathematics, Statistics and Chemistry).

 Sc.D.
 Thesis: 24